Best Journal Article Award

 The GPEIG (Global Planning Educators Interest Group) is pleased to announce the GPEIG Best Journal Article Award.
 This award will honor an outstanding recent journal article on planning and development issues in global context.
 Papers that emphasize subjects related to the global South will given priority for this award, although comparative work such as those comparing or linking South and North are also welcome.

-The awardee(s) will be announced and honored at the GPEIG Business Meeting at the Association for Collegiate Schools of Planning (ACSP) conference in Denver, CO, in October, 2017.
+The awardee(s) will be announced and honored at the GPEIG Business Meeting at the Association for Collegiate Schools of Planning (ACSP) conference in Greenville, South Carolina in 2019.

 The affiliation of the authors need not be affiliated with ACSP institutions, but at least one should be a regular participant in the planning educational networks such as ACSP and others.

 Published within the past 3 years in a peer-reviewed journal

 Either single or a multiple authored paper

 Has contributed in one or more of the following ways:

 Making a significant scholarly impact in understanding critical issues facing global planning generally

 Taking a novel approach towards data collection and/or analysis